ClockworksIO/clci/README.md

 ## Technical Overview

-All tools should be able to be run not only on the JVM but also with Babashka.
+All tools are intended to be used with Babashka.
 This keeps execution time down and eliminates external dependencies.
+It should still be possible to use most of the modules with plain Clojure by making some alterations.

 ## How to use

-The library can either be used as a normal Clojure module by including it in your project.
-If you want to use it from Babashka you need to include it as a Pod:
+The library can either be used as a Babashka library by including it in your project:

 ```clojure
 ;; bb.edn